powellamaranth/SAML-Integrations/README.md

 # SAML-Integrations
-A list of SAML integrations guides
+A list of SAML integration guides